Here we are in just about the middle of the meteorological winter with less than 40 days until March.

 The results were mixed.
 The Bushnell was more sensitive up close and took higher resolution photos.
 The Moultrie’s only real plus came when it picked up the bobcat again and the Bushnell did not.
 It was in daylight, 5:45 p.m., and must have been still within the range of about 100’, and obviously not in the range of the Bushnell.

 Again the quality of the video is not good, but better than the last one.
 This time the cat was coming from J.E.
 If you remember, last time he was headed in in the morning.

 I’m definitely going to move a camera closer to that trail.
 I changed the Bushnell to video today.
-The other surprise was I suddenly was inundated with snowshoes.
+The other surprise was that I suddenly was inundated with snowshoe hares.

 My friend Roy called this week and invited me to join him hare hunting up this way today.
 When I told him he would need snowshoes to hunt snowshoes, he changed his mind.
 He has much less snow at his house about 40 miles southeast of here.
 He told me he has been seeing deer almost daily.
 Usually small groups of 3 to 5.

 This is the big sugaring weekend up here, with the sugar houses all open to the public.
 Here, and I’m sure north of here, there won’t be a lot of sap being boiled, unfortunately.